MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 0           | 11,800           | 0              | 0.00%        | 0                  |
 | 11,800      | And Over         | 0              | 4.63%        | 11,800             |

-*Withholding rates for taxpayers filing as MAR and SINGLE*
+*Withholding rates for taxpayers filing as SINGLE*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|